sifaserdarozen/GenIt/readme.txt

 Repository is handled with git

-After copying file, some may be in at different line endings.
-In order to handle issue, clear cached files and restore to head by which git copies files to working folder in correct line endings.
+If file-copied instead of using repository, some of the files may be at different line endings.
+In order to handle the issue, clear cached files and restore to head by which git corrects line endings.
         git rm --cached -r .
         git reset --hard

 To compile in Visual Studio
-- install visual studio 2010 express
+- install visual studio 2010 express and cuda tools
 - in project directory type
         make

 To compile in Debian
-- install make, g++ and libpcap (wireshark) make clean : to clean old data make
+- install make, g++ and cuda tools make clean : to clean old data make

 To compile in FreeBSD
-- install gcc, and libpcap
-        gmake clean : to clean old data gmake
+- install gcc, and cuda tools (use pkg install) gmake clean : to clean old data gmake

 To compile in CentOs
-- install git, and libpcap-devel  (yum install libpcap-devel)
+- install cuda tools  (use yum)
 - install developer package (yum groupinstall "Development Tools") make clean : to clean old data make